ibm-cloud-docs/solution-tutorials/strategies-for-resilient-applications.md

 You can learn more on IBM Cloud Foundry Enterprise Environment [here](https://{DomainName}/docs/cloud-foundry/index.html#about).

-### 3.0 Kubernetes apps
+### Kubernetes apps

-With Kubernetes, you can achieve multi-zones within regions architecture, this can be active/active use case.
+With Kubernetes, you can achieve a multi-zones within regions architecture, this can be an active/active use case.
 When implementing a solution with Kubernetes Service, you benefit from built-in capabilities, like load balancing and isolation, increase resiliency against potential failures with hosts, networks, or apps.
 By creating multiple clusters and if an outage occurs with one cluster, users can still access an app that is also deployed in another cluster.
 With multiple clusters in different regions, users can also access the closest cluster and reduce network latency.
 For additional resiliency, you have the option to also select the multi-zone clusters, meaning your nodes are deployed across multiple zones within a region.

 The Kubernetes multi-region architecture looks like this.